aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 analīzes šūnā (1 ha)

 **Procedure:** Derived from the [Soil texture product](#Ch05.02).
 First, the layer is reclassified so that the class of interest is 1 and the other classes are 0.
-It is then processed using the workflow `egvtools::input2egv()` with `fill gaps = TRUE`, performing inverse distance weighted (power = 2) filling of gaps at the border.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r